Items filtered by date: June 2020

 Strengthening Exercises – this allows the muscles in the affected area to regain their full strength, a vital step towards full recovery.

-If you have any questions, please feel free to contact our offices located in Wayne, Montclair, and Randolph, NJ .
+If you have any questions, please feel free to contact our offices located in Wayne and Oradell, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.